TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

         * Ask students how would we get the length of the inner list
     * Asks students to write down how they would represent a tic-tac-toe board using lists.
 Create a tic-tac-toe board with students in class.
 3. **Lab**
-    1. Have students practice slicing, adding, removing elements from some given lists.
+    * Students practice slicing, adding, and removing elements from some given lists.
-    2. Tic-Tac-toe single move
+    * Students create a single move Tic-Tac-Toe game

 ###Accommodation/Differentiation
 If students are moving quickly, start topic of while loop as the game loop.
 Explore the concept of keeping score for the game.